 The last important thing you need to do is to give the user an appropriate role that defines his editing capabilities on your site.

 Let’s take a closer look at the user roles in WordPress.

 somebody who has access to all the administration features within a single site.
 An administrator can do anything, he manages the entire site.
-He have complete control over posts, pages, comments, settings etc.
+He has complete control over posts, pages, comments, settings, etc.

 GOOD TO KNOW

 After installing WordPress, an administrator account is created automatically.